MarekCichy/isitnsfw_bot/readme.md

 #myfirstbot
-A simple Tweetbot that rates photos tweeted by other users as NSFW using Clarifai.com API
+A simple Tweepy-powered tweetbot that rates the NSFWness of photos tweeted by other users using Clarifai.com, DeepAI and Sightengine APIs.